 Most frequently during kickback, the workpiece is lifted from the table by the rear portion of the saw blade and is propelled towards the operator.

 Kickback is the result of saw misuse and/or incorrect operating procedures or conditions and can be avoided by taking proper precautions as given below.

-a) Never stand directly in line with the saw blade.
-Always position your body on the same side of

-- the saw blade as the fence.
+- a) Never stand directly in line with the saw blade.
+Always position your body on the same side of the saw blade as the fence.
 Kickback may propel the workpiece at high velocity towards anyone standing in front and in line with the saw blade. - b) Never reach over or in back of the saw blade to pull or to support the workpiece.
 Accidental contact with the saw blade may occur or kickback may drag your fingers into the saw blade. - c) Never hold and press the workpiece that is being cut off against the rotating saw blade.
 Pressing the workpiece being cut off against the saw blade will create a binding condition and kickback. - Align the fence to be parallel with the saw blade.
-A misaligned fence will pinch the workpiece against the saw blade and create kickback. - e) Use a featherboard to guide the workpiece against the table and fence when making non-through cuts such as rabbeting or resawing cuts.
-A featherboard helps to control the workpiece in the event of a kickback. - f) Use extra caution when making a cut into blind areas of assembled workpieces.
-The protruding saw blade may cut objects that can cause kickback. - g) Support large panels to minimise the risk of saw blade pinching and kickback.
+A misaligned fence will pinch the workpiece against the saw blade and create kickback. - e) Use a featherboard to guide the workpiece against the table and fence when making non-through cuts such as rabbeting cuts.
+A featherboard helps to control the workpiece in the event of a kickback. - f) Support large panels to minimise the risk of saw blade pinching and kickback.
 Large panels tend to sag under their own weight.
-Support(s) must be placed under all portions of the panel overhanging the table top. - h) Use extra caution when cutting a workpiece that is twisted, knotted, warped or does not have a straight edge to guide it with a mitre gauge or along the fence.
-A warped, knotted, or twisted workpiece is unstable and causes misalignment of the kerf with the saw blade, binding and kickback. - Never cut more than one workpiece, stacked vertically or horizontally.
-The saw blade could pick up one or more pieces and cause kickback. - j) When restarting the saw with the saw blade in the workpiece, centre the saw blade in the kerf so that the saw teeth are not engaged in the material.
-If the saw blade binds, it may lift up the workpiece and cause kickback when the saw is restarted. - k) Keep saw blades clean, sharp, and with sufficient set.
+Support(s) must be placed under all portions of the panel overhanging the table top. - g) Use extra caution when cutting a workpiece that is twisted, knotted, warped or does not have a straight edge to guide it with a mitre gauge or along the fence.
+A warped, knotted, or twisted workpiece is unstable and causes misalignment of the kerf with the saw blade, binding and kickback. - h) Never cut more than one workpiece, stacked vertically or horizontally.
+The saw blade could pick up one or more pieces and cause kickback.

+- i) When restarting the saw with the saw blade in the workpiece, centre the saw blade in the kerf so that the saw teeth are not engaged in the material.
+If the saw blade binds, it may lift up the workpiece and cause kickback when the saw is restarted. - j) Keep saw blades clean, sharp, and with sufficient set.
 Never use warped saw blades or saw blades with cracked or broken teeth.
 Sharp and properly set saw blades minimise binding, stalling and kickback.